Ça Va: 10 Common Ways to Use this All-Purpose French Expression

 - Shooting Someone Down (Figuratively) with Ça Va

 - And one more thing...

 The Straightforward Meaning of Ça Va

 The literal translation of ça va is “it goes” or “that goes.”

-This expression is most commonly used to ask how someone is doing, even if you are not necessarily expecting or wanting a reply.
+This expression is most commonly used to ask how someone is doing, even if you’re not necessarily expecting a reply.

-I will be using the latter for the rest of the article, as well as occasionally dropping the “ne” in the negative, which is often omitted in informal conversations.
+I will be using the latter for the rest of the article, as well as occasionally dropping the ne in the negative, which is often done in informal conversations.

 Ça Va as a Response

 If someone asks you how you’re doing, you can simply respond with ça va in a neutral or positive tone of voice (if you are feeling that way, of course):

 Ça va.
 (I am fine. / Everything is good.)